-Based on the results, the conclusions made are as follows: first, the key external strategic variables that represent both current and future opportunities are the income level per capita of Bali population, the inflation rate in Bali, economic growth rate in Bali, government regulation, the stability of security and public attitude toward the traditional market.
-Key external strategic variables that pose both current and future threats are information technology, bargaining power with buyers and competitors.
-Second, the key internal strategic variables which included both present and future strengths are product quality. product variety offered, uniqueness of products offered, affordable product prices, bargaining process, strategic market location, service speed and vast parking lot.
-Meanwhile, the key internal strategic variables which included the weakness are friendly service, cleanliness of traditional markets and neat arrangement of the stuffs.
-Third, based on the business position of present Denpasar traditional market which is in quadrant V, while in the future it will be in quadrant II, the strategy properly applied is the proper competition strategy to be grown and built.
-Fourth, based on a proper competing strategy, in this case growth and coaching strategy, they can be applied to the marketing mix strategy (7P): product, price, promotion and distribution, management process, personal and physical evidence.
+Conclusions.
+Based on the results, the conclusions made are (a) The key external strategic variable that represents both current and future opportunities are the income level per capita of Bali population, the inflation rate in Bali, economic growth rate in Bali, Government Regulation, the stability of security and public attitude towards the traditional market.
+Key external strategic variables that pose both current and future threats are information technology, bargaining power with buyers, and competitors, (b) The key internal strategic variables which are included both present and future strengths are product quality, product variety offered, uniqueness of products offered, affordable product prices, bargaining process, strategic market location, service speed, and vast parking lot.
+Meanwhile, the key internal strategic variables which are included the weakness are friendly service, cleanliness of traditional markets, and neat arrangement of the stuffs, (c) Based on the business position of present Denpasar traditional market which is in quadrant V, while in the future it will be in quadrant II, thus the strategy properly applied is the proper competition strategy to be grown and built, (d) Based on proper competing strategy, in this case growth and coaching strategy, they can be applied to marketing mix strategy (7P): product, price, promotion and distribution, management process, personal and physical evidence.